 - Get involved with your local stroke association and join a survivor support group to meet people who have had similar experiences to discuss challenges and share victories.

-While a survivor should indeed focus on strengthening his emotional well-being as much as possible, Mehrotra reminds us that it’s also important to prevent additional strokes with continued medical attention.
+While a survivor should indeed focus on strengthening their emotional well-being as much as possible, Chennu notes that it’s also important to prevent additional strokes with continued medical attention.

 “There are modifiable risk factors that we can address to help prevent a future stroke, such as high blood pressure, atrial fibrillation or an irregular rapid heart rate, smoking, heart disease, diabetes, high cholesterol, and the excessive consumption of alcohol and/or drugs,” Chennu explains.